edgeimpulse/expert-projects/readme/featured-machine-learning-projects/fomo-ad-in-aws.md

 Check out the [terraform code](https://github.com/emergy-official/anomaly.parf.ai/blob/main/infrastructure/sdlc/staticWebsiteModule/sagemaker.tf) to configure the SageMaker endpoint, or you can do it manually in the AWS Console.

-The serverless inference is quite slow (12 sec per inference), you can speed this up this by increasing the RAM usage, switching to a provisionned endpoint, or using a real-time endpoint within AWS.
+The serverless inference is quite slow (12 sec per inference), you can speed this up this by increasing the RAM usage, switching to a provisioned endpoint, or using a real-time endpoint within AWS.
 However, these options will increase the cost.
 The actual setup cost $ 0.20 per 1,000 inferences, an affordable way for creating demos without impacting your wallet.

 ### Real-time inference